MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-2-test-inbound-handler-of-the-echo-adapter.md

 7. To view available inbound operations, change the **Service contract type** to **Service (Inbound operations)**.

 8. In the Category Tree, click **Main Category**.
-This will populate the list of available categories and operations with a single inbound operation.
-There will be no categories.
+This populates the list of available categories and operations with a single inbound operation.
+There are no categories.

 9. In the **Available Categories and Operations**, select the **OnReceiveEcho** operation.
 Click **Add** to make the selected operations part of the generated WCF interface.

 10. Click **OK** to generate the WCF interface.
-This will add an application configuration file (app.config), a WCF interface (EchoAdapterBindingInterface.cs) and a WCF service (EchoAdapterBindingService.cs) to the project.
+This adds an application configuration file (app.config), a WCF interface (EchoAdapterBindingInterface.cs) and a WCF service (EchoAdapterBindingService.cs) to the project.

 11. Click **File** on the **Visual Studio** menu and choose **Save All**.

-### To test the Echo Adapter
+## Test the Echo Adapter

 1. In Solution Explorer, double-click the **EchoAdapterBindingService.cs** file.